god59814/projectt/README.md

 # ABOUT THE PROJECT
-In this project we tried to recreate the famous game "Tic-Tac-Toe" using ReactJS.
+In this project we recreated the famous game "Tic-Tac-Toe" using ReactJS.

 # RULES OF THE GAME